United Park: History

+The original Drogheda United were founded in 1919 as a non-league club playing junior football in County Louth.
+The club initially played their games in Magdalene Park, before moving to the Showgrounds and then finally on to United Park in 1927.

-After Drogheda United were relegated to the newly formed First Division upon conclusion of the 1984–85 League of Ireland season, the stadium was given to the FAI, to be held in trust, by Drogheda United chairman Vincent Hoey.
+After Drogheda United were relegated to the newly formed First Division upon conclusion of the 1984–85 League of Ireland season, the stadium was given to the Football Association of Ireland (FAI), to be held in trust, by Drogheda United chairman Vincent Hoey.
 However, the ground was then sold to the FAI in the late 1980s with Drogheda United retaining a repurchase option.

-In October 1993, the first match under floodlights took place with a 2-1 win over Shamrock Rovers.
+In October 1993, the first match under floodlights took place with a 2–1 win over Shamrock Rovers.

 The ground was briefly known as "O2 Park" during 2002 and 2003, as part of a sponsorship deal with the telecommunications company O2.
+Proposals were made to sell the site and build a 10,000 all seater new stadium on the outskirts of the town.
+In June 2008, planning permission was given to Drogheda United by Meath County Council, however, the plans eventually fell through.

 A two year sponsorship deal was announced by Drogheda United in March 2010 which saw Hunky Dory's become the team's shirt and stadium sponsor, with United Park renamed "Hunky Dorys Park".
 By the middle of 2010, renovations were completed to bring the venue up to licensing standards; changes include the addition of seats to the GAA side of the ground (to bring the seating capacity up to 1,500), new toilet facilities and a new covered section dedicated to wheelchair users.
 By 2015, the stadium name had reverted to United Park.

 In 2020, Drogheda United announced they would rename United Park after a charity.
 Upon gathering submissions, a draw was held to determine the winner.
 Head in the Game, a mental health charity set up to raise awareness across the football community, was chosen and the stadium was subsequently named "Head in the Game Park" ahead of the 2021 season.
 This name remained until the 2023 season, when the stadium was again renamed "Weavers Park" as part of a sponsorship deal with a local bar & restaurant.

 Drogheda United exercised a repurchase option of the ground in 2024, returning the stadium to club ownership after 35 years.
-Later that year, the club announced a fourth stadium name change in 5 years, with stone suppliers Sullivan and Lambe coming aboard as sponsors for the 2025 season.
+Later that year, the club announced their third stadium name change in five years, with stone suppliers Sullivan and Lambe coming aboard as sponsors for the 2025 season.
 A number of improvements were also made to the ground, with new toilet facilities, new home & away dressing rooms and new seats added.